troyhacks/MoonLight/docs/moonbase/inputoutput.md

 ## Naming convention

-- MCU: The ESP32 chip
+- MicroController (MCU): The ESP32 chip
-- MCU-Board: MCU on a PCB
+- MCU-Board (MCB): MCU on a PCB
-- Carrier Board: MCU-board + connectors...
+- Carrier Board (CRB): board that the MCU-board plugs into (Or shield or controller board or interfae board)
-- Device: All of the above in a box
+- Device (DVC): All of the above in a box with connectors

+## Board details

+### QuinLed boards

+* esp32-d0 (4MB)
+* erase flash first as MoonLight uses a partition scheme with 3MB of flash and no ota.
+* Lolin Wifi fix no -> add as board preset
+* you might need to reset your router if you first run WLED on the same MCU
+* remove fuse then flash, Nice !!!

+### SE16 v1

+* Set jumper1 the same as you set it on the board: Jumper1: on: Infrared, off: Ethernet